lucastafer/lucastafer/README.md

 🤠 Hello, my name is Lucas.
-I'm a Python student, starting my studies to work as a Back-End Python Developer as soon.
+I'm a Python student, studying to work as a Back-End Python Developer as soon.

-🧠 Skills: Learning Python 3, Django, HTML, CSS, JavaScript, and more.
+🧠 Skills: Learning Python 3, Django, HTML, CSS, JavaScript and more.

 ✉️ If you want to talk to me, text me on LinkedIn: